Skip to content

 F

 • Fake mount: A mechanism within felix86 that allows directories to appear as mounted without actually mounting them or using root permissions.
-See rootfs.
+See rootfs information.

 I